Bhumika0608/Camera-Calibration-and-AR/README.md

 # Camera-Calibration-and-AR

 This project explores camera calibration, pose estimation, and augmented reality (AR) using both checkerboard markers and arbitrary textured surfaces.
-We used OpenCV for feature detection, intrinsic parameter estimation, real-time 3D projection, and robust feature matching.
+Used OpenCV for feature detection, intrinsic parameter estimation, real-time 3D projection, and robust feature matching.
 The goal was to align virtual 3D objects with real scenes accurately and stably.

 ---